IamOlgaOlga/party_maker/README.md

 spring.datasource.password=password
 ```
 - Flyway is used for DB migrations.
 All migration scripts are in `/db/migration` path, also `FlywayConfig` was added.
+- Postman collection and environment files are in `/postman` directory.